Solutions

 Keeping the Flame

-If somebody said to you 15 years ago, you’d be doing a podcast working for Daxko, you would have said “No way,” but now look where we have it.
-I’ve been able to really express that creativity for all 30 years and it’s been a blast.
+If somebody said to you 15 years ago you’d be doing a podcast working for Daxko, you would have said “No way,” but now look where we are.

 Change and Adaptation in the Y

 MC: Our mission hasn’t changed at all.
-Our CEO said something early on.
-He said, “Our mission hasn’t changed the one bit, but the expression of our mission changed.”
+Our CEO said, “Our mission hasn’t changed one bit, but the expression of our mission changed.”

 Functional Fitness at the YMCA of the East Bay